How Often Should You Replace Your RV Sewer Hose?

 A good rule of thumb is to replace your RV sewer hose every 2 to 4 years.
 But for full-time RV living, it is best to replace it every 2 years.
 But for infrequent use, replacing it once every 4 years is sufficient.

-When should you replace an RV sewer hose?
+How do you know when to replace an RV sewer hose?

 If you notice that your RV sewer hose is cracked or leaking, you should replace the hose.
 You can visually inspect the hose for damage.
 Make sure to look along the full length of the hose and at the fittings of the hose too.